elkablo/time2posix/README.md

 elapsed since 00:00:00 UTC, Thursday, 1 January 1970, **couting leap seconds** (instead of not counting leap seconds).

-As of February 2014, right timestamp is 25 seconds larger than Unix timestamp.
+As of February 2014, right timestamp is 25 seconds greater than Unix timestamp.

 See http://www.ucolick.org/~sla/leapsecs/right+gps.html for more information about why this definition brekas Unix expectations.